MHaroonBaig/MotionKit/README.md

 You can also get the *composited gyroscope and accelerometer data* from the **deviceMotion** datatype itself instead of using raw Gyroscope or Accelerometer.

 #How does it work
 You can retrieve all the values either by a trailing closure or by a delegate method.
-Both the methods are fully supported.
+Both the approaches are fully supported.

 ##Getting Accelerometer Values
 You can get the accelerometer values using just a few lines of code.